dteam-chennai/Mean-app/README.md

 # Mean-app
-### This is the code for sample app that we developed for the chennai-angularjs meetup
+### This is the code for the sample app we developed during chennai-angularjs meetup
 code base for the session held on 23/07/2017 - mean app development by dinesh kumar subramanian

- ## Instructions to use the code base
+ ## Instructions to run the code locally

 1.Clone the repository.
 ```sh